Board of Directors

-Ms. Hopkins became a director on May 21, 2019.
-She has 29 years of progressive experience in engineering and management with an emphasis on infrastructure, environmental, defense, security and intelligence markets, including serving the U.S. government.
+Ms. Hopkins became a director in May 2019.
+She has more than 30 years of progressive experience in engineering and management with an emphasis on infrastructure, water, environmental, defense, security and intelligence markets, including serving the U.S. government.
 This experience assists the board in its oversight of ASUS’s military privatization activities and the infrastructure and environmental issues facing the water and electric utility industries in California.

-Ms. Hopkins has been a Group Executive at Arcadis NV, a global design, engineering and consulting company based in the Netherlands, since 2016.
-She is a member of the Arcadis Executive Leadership Team and is responsible for overseeing the Arcadis North American and South American regions and the architecture practice of Arcadis.
+Ms. Hopkins has been at Arcadis NV, a global design, engineering and consulting company based in the Netherlands, since 2016, serving in several executive leadership positions.
+She is currently the Chief Growth Officer and a member of the Arcadis Executive Leadership Team and is responsible globally for Strategy, Sales and Business Development and Marketing and Communications.
 From 2012 until 2016, she was a Group President of Parsons Corporation, an international engineering, construction, technical and management services firm whose customers include the U.S. government.
 As Group President, she was responsible for worldwide operations of the Federal Unit of Parsons serving the primary markets of infrastructure, environmental, defense, security and intelligence.
 Prior to her promotion to Group President, she has served in various other executive and management capacities at Parsons since 1989.

 Ms. Hopkins has been a member of the board of directors and the audit, risk and compliance committee and the finance committee at Blumont since 2016.
 Blumont delivers shelter, food and non-humanitarian aid to refugees and internally displaced persons impacted by political crisis.